 |

 - Sign up for a dining program: Most major airlines have dining programs, including American Airlines, Southwest, and United.
-You can sign up for these programs for free on the airline’s website.
+Sign up for free on the airline's website.

-- Link your credit card: After signing up, you’ll need to link your credit card to the dining program.
-When you use this card to pay at participating restaurants, you’ll earn miles in addition to the rewards you earn from your credit card.
+- Link your credit card: After signing up, link your card to the dining program.
+You'll earn miles when you use this card to pay at participating restaurants, in addition to your credit card rewards.

-- Dine and earn: Each time you dine at a participating restaurant, you’ll earn miles.
-The number of miles you earn per dollar spent varies by program, but it’s typically between 1 and 5 miles.
+- Dine and earn: Earn points every time you dine at a participating restaurant.
+The number of miles you earn per dollar spent varies by program, but it's typically between 1 and 5 miles.

 Here's how to use shopping portals to your advantage:

-- Find a shopping portal: Most major airlines and some credit card issuers have shopping portals.
-These include the Ultimate Rewards Shop through Chase, American Airlines AAdvantage eShopping, and Delta’s SkyMiles Shopping.
+- Find a shopping portal: Most major airlines and some credit card issuers offer them.
+These include the Ultimate Rewards Shop through Chase, American Airlines AAdvantage eShopping, and Delta's SkyMiles Shopping.

 - Earn points or miles: Each retailer offers a certain number of points or miles per dollar spent.
 You can typically find this next to the retailer's name on the portal.
 These rewards are typically in addition to any points or miles you earn from your credit card.

-- Redeem your rewards: After you’ve accumulated enough points or miles, you can redeem them for award flights through the airline’s frequent flyer program or the credit card issuer’s rewards program.
+- Redeem your rewards: After you've accumulated enough points or miles, redeem them for award flights through the airline's frequent flyer program or the credit card issuer's rewards program.

 Learn more about how many points you need for a free flight.

-Once you’ve earned enough rewards to qualify for an award flight, look at the redemption options your card provides.
+Once you've earned enough rewards to qualify for an award flight, review the available redemption options.

-With others, you can book the flight directly with your rewards through your credit card’s online account.
+Some general travel cards let you redeem your points as statement credits when you use your card to pay for the flight.
+Others let you book the flight directly with your rewards through your credit card's online account.

 If you have the option to transfer your points or miles to a frequent flyer program, you can request the transfer through your online credit card rewards account and then book the flight through the airline's program.

-Learn more about maximizing your redemptions using these tips for scoring cheap flights.
+Learn how to maximize your redemptions using these tips for scoring cheap flights.

 On top of the rewards you earn, many travel and airline credit cards offer useful benefits and perks that can lower flight costs and improve your overall travel experience.